foskey51/truestate-assignment/README.md

 - axios (for api call)

 ## Search impl summary
-The project uses fuzzy search powered by fuseJS, so the data can be searched even with typo's, misspellings
+The project uses fuzzy search powered by fuseJS, so the data can be searched even with typo's, misspellings.

 ## Filter impl summary
-Filtering is done with simple javascript inbuilt method
+Filtering is done with a simple javascript inbuilt method
 ```
 data.filter(() => ...)
 ```